Lynching of Allen Brooks: Aftermath

-After the lynching, the city's sheriff A. L. Ledbetter said that it had been "impossible to protect" Brooks.
+After the lynching, the city's sheriff, A. L. Ledbetter, said that it had been "impossible to protect" Brooks.
 Erasmus Gilbert Senter, a member of the Texas Senate, wrote an open letter criticizing the mob's ignorance of the rule of law, but many in the community did not share his view.

 The lynching was widely covered in contemporary papers.
 Many local newspapers defended the actions of the mob as carrying out justice.
-An investigation undertaken by Dallas authorities never named any members of the mob; Shapiro writes that punishing the mob members was "out of the question" because the police officers who had been charged with protecting Brooks would not identify any members of the mob.
+An investigation undertaken by Dallas authorities never named any members of the mob; Shapiro writes that punishing the mob members was "out of the question" because the police officers who had been charged with protecting Brooks would not identify any of them.
 No one was ever charged in connection to the lynching.